Skip to main content

-Railway Assets Corporation (RAC) was established under the Railways Act 1991 to manage and safeguard Malaysia’s railway assets.
+Railway Assets Corporation (RAC) was established under the Railways Act 1991 to manage and administer Malaysia’s railway assets.
 Under the Act, railway lands and assets previously under the Federal Land Commissioner (FLC) and KTM Administration are vested in RAC.
 The corporation also assumes KTM’s former liabilities, ensuring the successor company, KTMB, operates debt-free.

-Railway land held by FLC and railway assets under KTM Administration are vested in RAC
+All railway land held by the Federal Land Commissioner (FLC) and railway assets previously under the KTM Administration are vested in RAC

 Powers of RAC

-Acquire and enjoy movable and immovable property
+To acquire, hold and benefit both movable and immovable property

 [Section 89 (1)]